 6.Change to the General tab in the window that comes up, and make sure that under Location, it says C:\Users\yourloginname\Desktop.
 If it says C:\Users\Public\Desktop, that is the original icon installed by DONATION, and you need to exit that window, find the other icon, right-click on it and pick Properties.

-7.Still on that General tab, in the editable field at the top for the name of the shortcut, change it to something identifying, like say DONATION WNV Login if this is for the purpose of adding your login information for the Remote Database Version with the /U and /P options.
+7.Still on that General tab, in the editable field at the top for the name of the shortcut, change it to something identifying, like say DONATION DB2 Login if this is for the purpose of logging in to the database with the extension DB2, with the options /E DB2.

 8.Switch to the Shortcut tab.
 In the editable field for Target, get your cursor to the end of what is there, add a space, and then add whichever options you want to add.